-A. Fall Academic Awards -Honor Certificates are given to all Junior High students who achieve honors of 80% or better in 4 core subjects: Language Arts, Mathematics, Science and Social Studies.
-Honor Certificates are given to all High School students based on English, plus three additional academic courses and one other grade level 5 credit course all completed within the academic year at PSC.
-Students scholarships and awards are awarded based to successful applicants.

-B. Broncs Brunch - Students and staff nominate deserving students 2 or 3 times per year to join our Administration Team for lunch.

-C. Commencement Awards Program- Graduating students apply and are awarded scholarships and awards for presentation in June.

-D. Athletic Awards Banquet- Athletic students are recognized for their athleticism, participation and leadership in school based sports.

-E. Open House - An evening to come out to the school to see what's happening and being planned for the upcoming school year.
+A. Fall Academic Awards

+Principal's Award: Students who attained an average of 90% or higher in their previous school year at PSC are awarded an Honors Certificate and a PSC Gift.

+Honors: Students who attained an average of 80% - 89 % in their programming in their previous school year at PSC are awarded an Honors Certificate.

+Junior High Honors are based on the student's final average from all four of their main core subjects, Language Art, Mathematics, Science and Social Studies Senior High Honors are based on using English, three additional academic courses, and an additional 5 credits, which can be accumulated by using a combination of the highest graded modules (or courses) throughout the year equaling up to five credits (The additional 5 credit course can be a combination of two or more courses equaling five credits)

+Student's scholarships and awards are awarded based to successful applicants.

+- B. Broncs Brunch Students and staff nominate deserving students 2 or 3 times per year to join our Administration Team for lunch. - C. Commencement Awards Program- Graduating students apply and are awarded scholarships and awards during commencement in June. - D. Athletic Awards Banquet- Athletic students are recognized for their athleticism, participation and leadership in school-based sports. - E. Open House An evening to come out to the school to see what's happening and for next years students and parents to tour the school and meet the staff. - F. Boston Pizza Student of the Month Each staff nominates 1 student per month to recognize them for something specific.
+These students are identified in our Principal's Message and receive a Boston Pizza gift certificate.

-Ponoka Secondary Campus is committed to the following ATTENDANCE PHILOSPHY:
+to the following ATTENDANCE PHILOSPHY:

 Daily attendance, student contribution and participation in class are essential components in order for a student to be a successful learner.

 PSC expects that all students will attend class regularly and be on time for all of their classes.
 We believe that these traits are essential in our students' future career choices.
 By attending and participating in class, students learn to: participate in group discussions, develop an appreciation for the views and abilities of other students and form habits that are directly linked to success in the world of work.